Folk songs of Lithuania: Winter festivals and songs

 The songs of the feast of St. George are associated with the reawakening of spring.
-Some of them reflect ancient beliefs in the magical power of words, such as the special incantation urging to pick up the keys, unlock the earth and release the grass.
-In eastern Lithuania we encounter intoned shouts, which attest to their use in rituals.
+Some of them reflect ancient beliefs in the magical power of words, such as the special incantation that would pick up the keys, unlock the earth and release the grass.
+In eastern Lithuania, these songs include intoned shouts, which attest to their use in rituals.
 The feast of St. George is traditionally related to animal husbandry.
-On that day the herds are let out to pasture for the first time, accompanied by shepherding songs, which we usually find classified among work songs.
+On that day, the herds are let out to pasture for the first time, accompanied by shepherding songs, which are usually classified among work songs.

 The Spring feast of Pentecost is the celebration of renewal and flourishing greenery.
-In its traditions we encounter remnants of pagan beliefs in the magical power of plants.
+In its traditions, there are remnants of pagan beliefs in the magical power of plants.
 It is also the shepherds' day of festivity, during which they adorn their herds in green wreaths and indulge in food and drink.
 Before and after Pentecost, tradition demanded that everyone "visit" the crops.
-Songs called paruginės (from rugiai — rye) associated with this tradition can still be encountered in eastern Lithuania.
+Songs called paruginės (from rugiai 'rye') associated with this tradition can still be encountered in eastern Lithuania.
 They were sung by women, who walked through the fields in groups, "visiting" the crops.
 They sang of the cornflower, of the picking of hops, about relations between daughters-in-law and mothers-in-law, and in some there is reference to the actual "visiting."

 Not many songs accompanying the feast of St. John are known.
 Those songs that have been written down make passing reference to the feast, although the rituals themselves are widely practiced to this day.
 One of the most widespread traditions is the visiting of fields between the feasts of St. John and St. Peter.
 The feast of St. John is also known as the Kupolė festival.
 Most of the St. John songs which have survived are found in northern Lithuania, including examples of the sutartinės.
-These polyphonic St. John songs are commonly called kupolinės, which include refrains and vocables such as kupolėle kupolio, kupolio kupolėlio, or kupole rože.
+These polyphonic St. John songs are commonly called kupolinės, which include refrains and vocables such as "kupolėle kupolio", "kupolio kupolėlio" or "kupole rože".
 The feasts of St. John and St. Peter marked the end of the calendar festival song cycle.
 Songs which were sung during summer and autumn accompanied chores and belong to the genre of work songs.
-The exception is Vėlinės on November 2 during which the dead were commemorated.
+The exception is Vėlinės on November 2, during which the dead were commemorated.
 However, there are no specific songs that have been recorded relating to this day.
 Laments and orphans' songs are often associated with Vėlinės.